Knife Care and Use

 Pull Through sharpeners - https://www.lowes.com/pd/Smith-s-Adjustable-Angle-Pull-Thru-Knife-Sharpener/4752022?cm_mmc=SCE_PLA-_-ToolsAndHardware-_-UtilityKnives-_-4752022:Smith%27s&CAWELAID=&kpid=4752022&CAGPSPN=pla&store_code=2253&k_clickID=0a06503f-975e-4ce0-a041-d507a8fcdfe9

 Handles - Almost all of our handle materials have been stabilized and as such will not adsorb moisture.
 They should not change in any way during the life of your knife.
-These stabilized materials are sealed in house and can be touched up with waxed or top coated with a lacquer or Poly-Crylic base clear coats.
+These stabilized materials are sealed in house and can be touched up with with a lacquer or Poly-Crylic base clear coat.
 Oiling stabilized handle material will not be effective due to the permanent water proof status.
-For natural wood handles wax or simple mineral oil will be all that is necessary.
+For natural wood handles, wax or simple mineral oil will be all that is necessary.
 Butcher block oil will also do the trick.
+Depending on what part of the country (or world) you live in calcium can build up on the handle from hard water.
+A little elbow grease will remove this without needing to redo the top coat.

 Happy slicing, dicing. and chopping.